sciris/sciris_paper/paper.md

 [@waskom2021seaborn], DataLad [@halchenko2021datalad], pingouin
 [@vallat2018pingouin], hypothesis [@maciver2019hypothesis], Mayavi
 [@ramachandran2011mayavi] and PyVista[@sullivan2019pyvista], just to name a few though there are many more.
-As an example, PyTorch has become popular in academic and in research environments by making models easier to write compared to TensorFlow [@pytorch-research].

-Why do we need Sciris then?
 Sciris traces its origins to 2014, initially created to support development of the Optima suite of models [@kerr2015optima].
 Among the existing libraries at the time we had not found one that simplified the complex semantics of powerful containers